KATE DAHLGREN, Ph.D.

 Research Lab Manager

 After receiving her B.S. in Neuroscience from the University of Vermont in May of 2015, Ashley joined the CCNC the following June.
 During her time as an undergraduate she worked as a research assistant for two and a half years in the Clinical Neuroscience Research Unit at the UVM College of Medicine.
 She explored topics such as how variations in treatment methodology for breast cancer affect cognition and how hormone exposure throughout a woman’s lifetime affects cognition after menopause.
 Her main interests include how the neuroanatomy and physiology of the brain interacts with the body in response to disease states, psychological disorders, and pharmacological interventions.
 She intends to receive more extensive training in clinical scale administration, neuroimaging, and neuropsychological assessments during her time at the CCNC.
-In the future, Ashley plans to attend medical school.
+Ashley is currently enrolled in a Doctor of Nursing program at Boston College.

 KELLY SAGAR, Ph.D.